McMansion: Origins

 Beginning in California in the 1980s, the larger home concept was intended to fill a gap between the more modest suburban tract housing and the upscale, often custom, houses found in gated, waterfront, or golf course communities.
 Such communities were developed as subdivisions, or pre-existing neighborhoods were transformed by building on empty lots or replacing torn-down structures.
 The larger houses proved popular and demand increased dramatically, particularly in light of new land-management laws that were enacted in the 1980s and 1990s.

 Efforts to economize may have led to a decline in quality for many of these new houses, prompting the coinage of the disparaging term.
 Because these houses emphasize instant gratification, they are almost never designed with energy efficiency, environmental sustainability, maintainability, or longevity in mind.

 In a development that runs counter to the previous boom in construction of McMansions, a 2009 report suggested that the Great Recession (2008–2012) has stabilized new house sizes in the United States.
 However, as the economy recovered, home sizes returned to their upward trend.

-Throughout the 2010s, the McMansion style started to fall out of favor, during which the McModern, a newer style of single-family home, began to permeate urban neighborhoods of North America.
-Unlike McMansions' excessive ornamentation and random architectural style, McModerns emulate modernist architectural styles and are popular with Millennials.
+Throughout the 2010s, the McMansion style started to fall out of favor, during which the McModern, a newer style of single-family home, began to appear in urban neighborhoods of North America.
+Unlike McMansions' excessive ornamentation and arbitrary architectural style, McModerns emulate modernist architectural styles and are more popular with Millennials.